fpereiro/gotoB/readme.md

 Around 1999, Microsoft had won the [first browser war](https://en.wikipedia.org/wiki/Browser_wars).
 Almost inadvertently, it introduced a feature that revolutionized webapps: [the ability for the browser to send and receive information with the server without triggering a page refresh](https://en.wikipedia.org/wiki/XMLHttpRequest#History).
 This is the second step in our journey: to understand the implications of the browser communicating with the server without a page refresh.
 This functionality is now known as AJAX (we'll explain the acronym a little later).
 For now, consider AJAX as a way to say *communication without a page refresh*.

 Thanks to AJAX, webapps could now offer a much better experience to users, even rivaling that of native applications.
 Before AJAX, every user interaction that either retrieved data or sent it required a page refresh.
-This represented three drawbacks:
+This entailed three drawbacks:

 1. **Performance**: it took some time to retrieve the full page from the server (the internet was also much slower back then), and then some more time to re-render the page in the browser.